pokt-network/smt/docs/MerkleSumTree.md

 sum in the SMST and as such inserting a key with a `nil` value has specific behaviours.
-Although the insertion of a key-value-weight grouping with a `nil` value and `0` weight will alter the root hash, a proof will not recognise the key as being in the tree.
+Although the insertion of a key-value-weight grouping with a `nil` value and `0` weight will alter the root hash, a proof will not recognise the key as being in the trie.

 Assume `(key, value, weight)` groupings as follows:

 - `(key, nil, 0)` -> DOES modify the `root` hash
-  - Proving this `key` is in the tree will fail
+  - Proving this `key` is in the trie will fail
 - `(key, nil, weight)` -> DOES modify the `root` hash
-  - Proving this `key` is in the tree will succeed
+  - Proving this `key` is in the trie will succeed
 - `(key, value, 0)` -> DOES modify the `root` hash
-  - Proving this `key` is in the tree will succeed
+  - Proving this `key` is in the trie will succeed
 - `(key, value, weight)` -> DOES modify the `root` hash
-  - Proving this `key` is in the tree will succeed
+  - Proving this `key` is in the trie will succeed
 - `(key, value, weight)` -> DOES modify the `root` hash
-  - Proving this `key` is in the tree will succeed
+  - Proving this `key` is in the trie will succeed

 ## Example